 Matthew Hardy - Musical Director

-Liverpool-born conductor Matthew Hardy recently graduated from the masters course in orchestral conducting at the Royal College of Music, where he studied with Peter Stark and Howard Williams.
+Liverpool-born conductor Matthew Hardy graduated in 2018 from the masters course in orchestral conducting at the Royal College of Music, where he studied with Peter Stark and Howard Williams.
 He attended Dartington International Summer School in 2017 as a scholar studying with Sian Edwards and was invited to the Cardiff Conducting Days masterclass in 2018 with the BBC National Orchestra of Wales led by Martyn Brabbins.

 He is the founder and artistic director of East London Music Group with whom he has given performances among other things of Stravinsky’s The Soldier’s Tale and Walton’s Façade.
 With ELMG he also commissioned and premiered Strange Joy by Edward Nesbit and 1936: An East London Uprising by Robin Haigh, two works for narrators and ensemble.
 East London Music Group has also delivered several large scale primary school educational projects.